 Psoriasis is a skin illness that cause symptoms like red rashes, dry or scaling patches of skin, and itching.
 Read more about what causes psoriasis and other symptoms associated with it.

-What to do: Psoriasis does not have a cure, but it can be treated with creams and ointments as well as oral immunosuppressants and anti-inflammatories.
+How to treat: Psoriasis does not have a cure, but it can be treated with creams and ointments as well as oral immunosuppressants and anti-inflammatories.
 Some people may benefit from UV skin treatments.
-Diet can also play a role in the treatment of psoriasis.
+Maintaining a psoriasis diet can also help to manage symptoms.

 4. Athlete's foot